Lime, Auckland Council face New Year showdown as scooter trial expires

 There are three possible outcomes for Lime.

-The best-case would be an extension of its trial, or a permanent license.
+The best-case would be an extension of its trial, or a permanent licence.

-But it's also possible its license would be extended, but with conditions.
-For example, following the tumultuous council meeting after the Fletcher near-miss, a 10km per hour speed-limit was mooted (a Lime can hit a top-speed of 27km per hour on the flat, though there have been reports of up to 40km per hour hit downhill).
+But it's also possible its licence would be extended, but with conditions.
+For example, following the tumultuous council meeting after the Fletcher near-miss, a 10km per hour speed-limit was mooted (a Lime can hit a top-speed of 27km/h on the flat, though there have been reports of up to 40km/h hit downhill).

 "I think there has to be a speed limit and we are looking at the initial idea of a speed limit of around 10km/h but we will listen to public feedback on that," Goff said.